ralcala/GettingCleaningDataProject/CodeBook.md

 # How to load the tidy dataset

-The format when storing hte tidy dataset is done as per project assigment specifications.
+The format when storing the tidy dataset is done as per project assigment specifications.

 It can be read back doing: